Is Kiwi.com safe for Booking Flights

 If you need to claim the Kiwi.com Guarantee, you should contact Kiwi.com as soon as possible through their website or app.
 You will need to provide your booking number, flight details, and proof of your expenses (such as receipts or invoices).

-It can also offer you some protection and assistance in case of flight disruptions with its Kiwi.com Guarantee.
+It can also offer you some protection and assistance in case of flight disruptions with its Kiwi.com Guarantee, but only some, without the real guarantees.

 However, kiwi.com is not worth it if you prefer booking directly with the airline and having more control and security over your trip.